-In 2006 MFM (NZ) forests were included in the controlled release of the buddleia weevil Cleopus japonicus by Landcare Research as a biocontrol for the weed species Buddleja davidii.
-The weevil larvae selectively consume the foliage of Buddleia, and since their initial release, have significantly reduced the need to use herbicide sprays to control the growth of buddleia in our Central North Island forests.
+In 2006 MFM (NZ) was involved in the controlled release of the buddleia weevil Cleopus japonicus.
+The weevil larvae selectively consume the foliage of the weed species Buddleja davidii, and since their initial release, have significantly reduced the need to use herbicide sprays to control the growth of buddleia in the Taumata Central estate.